ganeshvadlamuri/decision-kernel/README.md

 - Not a perception system
 - Not a hardware driver
 - Not a ROS package (though it can integrate with ROS via adapters)
-- Not an AI/ML framework
+- Not limited to traditional AI/ML

 ## Architecture